-Switch supports most professional media formats including UHD and 4K resolutions.
+Switch supports most professional media formats including UHD and 4K resolutions and Dolby Digital Plus.
 Please see the Switch User Guide for a complete list of supported video and audio formats.

 Switch Pro supports Avid DNxHD and DNxHR playback, inspection, and pass-through exports.

 Switch plays all compressed QuickTime formats not requiring a third party component.
-Switch also supports Apple ProRes XQ decode on Mac and Windows.
+Switch also supports Apple MXF and ProRes XQ decode on Mac and Windows.

-Switch plays HEVC within an MP4 container.
-Improved playback of HEVC within an MPEG2 Transport Stream is under development.
+Switch plays HEVC within an MP4 container or MPEG2 Transport Stream.

 Remote Desktop or Amazon EC2 users must enable an Aero theme with RDP and install an audio device on the remote machine.
 For details, please see “Configuration for Remote Desktop Protocol” article in the Knowledge Base.